awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 + Ensure that you're not structuring sign\-ups to encourage people to use fictional addresses\.
 For example, don't provide any added value or benefits until recipients verify their addresses\.
 + If you have an "email a friend" feature, use CAPTCHA or a similar mechanism to discourage automated use of the feature, and don't allow users to insert arbitrary content\.
 + If you're using Amazon SES for system notifications, ensure that you're sending the notifications to real addresses that can receive mail\.
 Also consider turning off notifications that you don't need\.
 + If you're testing a new system, be sure you're either sending to real addresses that can receive email, or you're using the Amazon SES mailbox simulator\.
-For more information, see [Testing email sending in Amazon SES](send-email-simulator.md)\.
+For more information, see [Using the mailbox simulator manually](send-an-email-from-console.md#send-email-simulator)\.

 ## Complaint FAQ<a name="e-faq-cm"></a>